cerebris/jsonapi-resources/README.md

   # Controls the serialization of resource linkage for non compound documents
   # NOTE: always_include_to_many_linkage_data is not currently implemented
   config.always_include_to_one_linkage_data = false

+  # Relationship reflection invokes the related resource when updates
+  # are made to a has_many relationship.
+By default relationship_reflection
+  # is turned off because it imposes a small performance penalty.
+  self.use_relationship_reflection = false

   # Allows transactions for creating and updating records
   # Set this to false if your backend does not support transactions (e.g. Mongodb)